 In the case of contingent facts with consequences for philosophy or politics, this often takes a form like "It's been scientifically proven ..." or "You can claim X if you like, but there's no disputing that ...".
 Of course, there is never "no disputing" a contingent fact known only through other people.
 Common fallacies relating to citations and statistics apply.

-This is the practice of trying to stop your opponent from using a hypothetical example to show how your principle doesn't hold.
+Trying to stop your opponent from using a hypothetical example to show how your principle doesn't hold.
 It takes the form of something like "that's ridiculous, such a situation would never happen" or "but that isn't the case" (read: I prefer to limit my thinking to a narrow range of scenarios so I don't have to deal with the numerous possibilities showing that my principle doesn't hold water).
-The truth of the matter is that philosophy is universal.
-It doesn't matter how obscure it is; if it could happen in any world that could exist then philosophy has to cover it.
+Since philosophy is universal, it doesn't matter how obscure something is; if it could happen in any world that could exist then philosophy has to cover it.

 I don't have any concrete advice on countering this.
-The culture has an intense "realist" mindset that makes its subscribers averse to considering situations very different from they believe is "real".
+The culture has an intense "realist" mindset that makes its subscribers averse to considering situations very different from what they believe is "real".
 And it's really dangerous, because thought experiments are one of the main ways of getting through to someone through reason.
 There's just no way to get through to someone who rejects them.

-This mostly shows up in debates about morality, where a bad person says something like "It's insane to think that you are the one who gets to decide what is right".
+This mostly shows up in arguments about morality, where a bad person says something like "It's insane to think that you are the one who gets to decide what is right".
 Of course, nothing is less insane.
-Everyone has conscience and telling someone else that they don't have the right to make judgements based on theirs and must listen to your appeals to popularity or authority instead is what is really insane.
+Everyone has conscience and telling someone else that they don't have the right to make judgements based on theirs and must listen to your appeals to popularity or authority instead is what's really insane.
 There are a lot of possible approaches to countering this.
 What I just said is one, but it's by no means the only one.